Zhengzhou Airport riot: Background

-With the industrialization and urbanization of China following its late 20th-century economic reforms, many younger workers left their homes in rural areas to work in growing cities.
+With the industrialization and urbanization of China following its late 20th-century reform and opening up, many younger workers left their homes in rural areas to work in growing cities.
 They are able to return usually only once a year, during the New Year in February.
 The 3.6 billion individual trips this involves over a 40-day period has been described as the world's largest annual migration.

 In the 1990s, when this demographic shift began, most of those workers traveled by train, putting great strain on the country's rail network.
 Overcrowding and long travel times led some travellers to take to the air as an alternative, especially as the country's three major state-owned airlines continued to grow, despite the military limiting civil aviation to less than 30% of the country's airspace.

 This problem has been compounded on occasion when the People's Liberation Army Air Force has ordered traffic reductions at major airports to free up airspace for training missions.
 Smog around airports also causes delays.

 By 2013 FlightStats ranked several Chinese airports among its 20 worst in terms of on-time flight departures.
 Combined with unrealistic expectations by many newer Chinese flyers from the days when air travel was seen as luxury available only to a few, air rage incidents began occurring in the 2010s.

 Most of the reported air rage incidents involved a single passenger, or small groups, such as the case of Yan Linkun, a Communist Party official in Yunnan stripped of his position and sent to prison after a widely publicized incident, caught on video, where he smashed a gate agent's laptop in 2013.
 However some turned into mass incidents involving larger groups of what began being called the "air rage tribe".
 In summer 2013, 30 Nanchang Changbei International Airport passengers angry about a seven-hour weather delay pushed past security and occupied the runway.
 Airports began avoiding announcing flight delays except when there was a "major event" affecting multiple flights.